 - The wheel rims should be checked for cracks, bends or warpage, and the spokes for looseness or damage before each ride.
 If any damage is found, have a Yamaha dealer replace the wheel.
 Do not attempt even the smallest repair to the wheel.
 A deformed or cracked wheel must be replaced. - The wheel should be balanced whenever either the tire or wheel has been changed or replaced.
-An unbalanced wheel can result in poor performance, adverse handling characteristics, and a shortened tire life. - Ride at moderate speeds after changing a tire since the tire surface must first be "broken in" for it to develop its optimal characteristics.
+An unbalanced wheel can result in poor performance, adverse handling characteristics, and a shortened tire life.

+Ride at moderate speeds after changing a tire since the tire surface must first be "broken in" for it to develop its optimal characteristics.

-Adjusting the clutch lever free
+Adjusting the clutch lever free play

 - 1. Clutch lever free play

 - 2. Locknut (clutch lever)

-- 3. Adjusting bolt (clutch lever)
+- 3. Clutch lever free play adjusting bolt

 - 4. Rubber cover